markhm/vaadin_examples/README.md

 A repository with examples based on Vaadin Flow 14 and the simple Beverage Buddy app.

 Initial aim is to provide a good example of D3js integration where backing data from the Vaadin application is loaded via a separate servlet.

-Other examples are also welcome.
+Other examples are welcome.

 ### Characteristics
 - Based on Vaadin 14 and Spring Boot